 Not sure about church?
 Just want to pop in to St Saviour’s Retford for a visit?
 Considering joining us?
 Thinking about exploring faith?
 We hope the following information will be helpful.

 We have begun to re-open the church building for socially distanced, covid-secure worship.
-Booking is essential to attend in person.
+Booking is recommended to attend in person.
 Our Sunday services also continue to be available on Zoom and on Youtube.
-You can watch past services and listen to talks here.

 What’s the best service to come to at St Saviour’s Retford?